Skip to content

 Ernest Cline

-Nostalgia and tech, intertwined.
-Written for kids who grew up around computers.
+Nostalgia, technology, and a story written for people who grew up around computers.

 Kitchen Confidential